 - 2. In a medium bowl, mix the brown sugar, maple syrup, salt, espresso powder, curing salt, pepper, and enough water to make a sludgy mess.
 Using your hands, slather the mixture all over the pork belly, turning to coat all sides.
 Slip the floppy belly into a large resealable plastic bag and seal it.
 Fit the belly, in its bag, into a baking dish and then slide the whole thing into the fridge.
 Refrigerate for 7 days, making sure to flip the bag and massage the liquid that accumulates in the bag into the pork belly once a day.

 - 3. After 7 days, remove the pork belly from the bag, rinse it thoroughly under cool running water, and pat it lightly dry.
-Set up your smoker, charcoal grill, or gas grill for hot smoking using sawdust, chips, chunks, or Bradley bisquettes.
+Set up your smoker, charcoal grill, or gas grill for hot smoking using sawdust, chips, chunks, pellets, or bisquettes.